 Tips for Eating Healthy During the Holidays

-Now that you know how to recover and what foods to avoid while eating healthy during the holidays, let’s discuss how you can avoid the temptations that come with the holidays!
+Now you know what foods to avoid while eating healthy during the holidays, let’s discuss how you can avoid the temptations that come with the holidays!
 Here are a few tips to help you this holiday season.

 Make Your Own Food

-There are a number of delicious dessert recipes that are tasty and full of high-quality protein and natural ingredients.
+These are my go-to dessert recipes that are tasty and full of high-quality protein and natural ingredients.
 I’m sure you’re asking yourself – how do I make it myself yet also save time?
 My protein powders serve as an easy base for many great high-protein desserts that taste delicious and are beneficial for your body.

 Indulge in something sweet, like a gluten-free cookie or these Peppermint Brownie Bites.
-Experiment with new recipes and show your loved ones that gluten-free, dairy-free cooking can be delicious.
-If you have an autoimmune disease, these recipes are compliant with an autoimmune Paleo (AIP) diet, or can be easily adapted.
+Experiment with new recipes.
+Show your loved ones that gluten-free, dairy-free cooking can be delicious.
+If you have an autoimmune disease, these recipes can be adapted to an autoimmune Paleo (AIP) diet.

-It’s easy for your gut to become out of balance if you’re indulging in sugary treats, starchy foods, and alcoholic drinks all season long.
-I know that if you’ve finished a 30-day protocol and reintroduced some foods, then maybe your body can tolerate small amounts of these foods.
+It’s easy for your gut health to go downhill if you’re indulging in sugary treats, starchy foods, and alcoholic drinks all season long.
+If you’ve finished a 30-day protocol and reintroduced some foods, then maybe your body can tolerate small amounts of these foods.
 However, they’re still toxic!

 At this time of year, moderation is key when it comes to sugar and alcohol.
-If you have gut infections such as Candida overgrowth or SIBO, you want to avoid these foods.
-Remember, sugar and alcohol can feed Candida and make your condition worse.
+If you have gut infections such as Candida overgrowth or SIBO, avoid these foods.
+Remember, sugar and alcohol can feed the Candida and make your condition worse.
 Mocktails are a great substitute for alcoholic drinks during the holidays.

 Don’t Be Hard on Yourself

-It’s ok to have the occasional sweet treat or drink.
+It’s okay to have the occasional sweet treat or drink.
 If you do give into temptation, however, remember that moderation is key.
-And if you do, remember that there are ways to speed up your recovery so you can get back on track with healthy eating during the holidays.
+This may set you back a bit, but remember there are ways to speed up your recovery so you can get back on track.
 Use the steps I mentioned earlier to recover faster from the occasional holiday indulgence.

-Eating healthy during the holidays is challenging.
-After all, we are only human and the temptations are higher than usual this time of year.
-Now that you have the tools you need to be successful eating healthy during the holidays, you can stay committed to your health and still enjoy the holiday season!
+Eating healthy during the holidays can be challenging.
+After all, we are only human.
+The temptations are higher than usual this time of year.
+Now you have the tools you need to be successful in eating healthy during the holidays.
+Celebrate that you can stay committed to your health and still enjoy the holiday season!

 Article Sources

 1. Single episode of binge drinking adversely affects health.
-Jim Fessenden.
-University of Massachusetts Medical School.
+Jim Fessenden .
+UMass Chan Medical School.
 2014.

 2. Fructose: A Dietary Sugar in Crosstalk with Microbiota Contributing to the Development and Progression of Non-Alcoholic Liver Disease.
-Jessica Lambertz, Sabine Weiskirchen, Silvano Landert, and Ralf Weiskirchen.
-Frontiers in Immunology, vol 8.
+Jessica Lambertz, et al..
+National Library of Medicine.
 2017.

 3. Role of “Western Diet” in Inflammatory Autoimmune Diseases.
-Arndt Manzel, et al. Current allergy and asthma reports, vol. 14.
-2014.
+Arndt Manzel, Dominik N. Muller, et al..
+Curr Allergy Asthma Rep. 2014.

 4. High-Glucose or -Fructose Diet Cause Changes of the Gut Microbiota and Metabolic Disorders in Mice without Body Weight Change.
-Moon Ho Do, et al. Nutrients, vol 10.
+Moon Ho Do, Eunjung Lee, et al. National Library of Medicine.
 2018.

-5. Non-celiac gluten sensitivity triggers gut dysbiosis, neuroinflammation, gut-brain axis dysfunction, and vulnerability for dementia.
+6. Non-celiac gluten sensitivity triggers gut dysbiosis, neuroinflammation, gut-brain axis dysfunction, and vulnerability for dementia.
 Mak Adam Daulatzai.
-CNS & neurological disorders drug targets, vol. 14.
+CNS Neurol Disord Drug Targets.
 2015.

-6. The Overlap between Irritable Bowel Syndrome and Non-Celiac Gluten Sensitivity: A Clinical Dilemma.
-Archita Makharia, et al. Nutrients, vol 7.
+7. The Overlap between Irritable Bowel Syndrome and Non-Celiac Gluten Sensitivity: A Clinical Dilemma.
+Archita Makharia, Carlo Catassi, Govind K Makharia.
+National Library of Medicine.
 2015.